nipy/mindboggle/README.rst

 ------------------------------------------------------------------------------
 Getting help
 ------------------------------------------------------------------------------
-General questions about Mindboggle, or having some difficulties?
+General questions about Mindboggle, or having some difficulties getting started?
 Please search for relevant mindboggle posts in `NeuroStars <https://neurostars.org/tags/mindboggle/>`_ or post your own message with the tag "mindboggle".